goshevs/sparkDBUtilities/README.md

 - `beNodes`: list of db backend nodes
 - `maxValAdd`: add `maxvalue` clauses to the partitioning rules (default: TRUE/True)
-- `sortVal`: applicable if partitioning by a single column.
-Sorts the partitioning values in an increasing order (default: TRUE/True)
+- `sortVal`: Sorts the partitioning values in an increasing order (default: TRUE/True).
+Applicable if partitioning by a single column.

+## Limitations

+Users should consider the following constraints when using this
+software:
+- The number of partitions **must equal** the number of backend db instances.
+- As mentioned above, columns of *DecimalType* are not supported at this time.

 ## Examples